gibbster/ELK_playground/README.md

 The goal of this repository is to understand elasticsearch, kibana, and logstash work together.
 This the simplest demo configuration I could come up with that separated each component into a separate container.

+This is _not_ intended to be used in any type of production environment.
+Use an official repo on docker hub for that.

 ## Usage

+Before running, be sure that docker has been correctly installed.
+Optionally install docker-compose

 ### Building and running (docker-compose)

+    docker-compose build
+    docker-compose up

 ### Building and running (manually)